 Workplace violence wreaks havoc on businesses.
-It can cause property damage and financial loss, emotional trauma and stress, and even injuries and death.
+It can cause property damage, financial loss, emotional trauma, injuries and even death.

 Approximately two million Americans are victims of workplace violence each year.
-According to the Centers for Disease Control, workplace violence resulted in nearly 21,000 injuries in 2018 and 450 deaths.
+According to the U.S. Bureau of Labor Statistics, workplace violence resulted in 392 deaths and 37,060 injuries resulting in 2020 (the last year for which data is available).

 This cycle of violence also costs businesses approximately $121 billion a year in legal expenses, property damage, and lost productivity.